Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Conclusion

-The James Webb Space Telescope (JWST) is revolutionizing our view of the early universe by revealing an unexpected abundance of luminous galaxies at redshifts $z > 10$ \cite{Naidu2022, Castellano2022, Finkelstein2022, Labbe2023, Atek2023, Adams2023, Bradley2023, Whitler2023, Robertson2024, Castellano2023_UVLF, Finkelstein2023_UVLF, Gonzalez2023, Donnan2023, Harikane2023, Bouwens2023, McLeod2024, Adams2024, Finkelstein2024_UVLF, Whitler2025, Gonzalez2025, Weibel2025}.
+The James Webb Space Telescope (JWST) is revolutionizing our view of the early universe by revealing an unexpected abundance of luminous galaxies at redshifts $z > 10$ \citep{Naidu2022, Castellano2022, Finkelstein2022, Labbe2023, Atek2023, Adams2023, Bradley2023, Whitler2023, Robertson2024, Castellano2023_UVLF, Finkelstein2023_UVLF, Gonzalez2023, Donnan2023, Harikane2023, Bouwens2023, McLeod2024, Adams2024, Finkelstein2024_UVLF, Whitler2025, Gonzalez2025, Weibel2025}.
 The existence of these ultra-luminous galaxies at very early cosmic epochs challenges the standard cosmological model, $\Lambda$CDM, prompting a critical re-evaluation of the intertwined physics of cosmic expansion and early galaxy formation.
-This work confronts a key question: Can modifications to cosmology \textit{alone} account for these surprising observations, or are changes to our understanding of galaxy formation physics inevitable?
+This work confronts a key question: Can modifications to cosmology \textbf{\textit{alone}} account for these surprising observations, or are changes to our understanding of galaxy formation physics inevitable?

-We investigate a promising class of alternative models featuring dynamical dark energy and a negative cosmological constant (CPLn$\Lambda$CDM).
-Using a self-consistent framework that couples galaxy evolution with cosmic reionization \cite{Chakraborty2024, Chakraborty2025}, we test whether such a model, itself constrained by established cosmological data like the CMB, can reproduce the observed galaxy populations from $z \approx 5$ to $z \approx 14$ \textit{without invoking any evolution in their astrophysical properties}.
-Our principal conclusions are:
+We investigate a promising class of alternative models (CPL$n\Lambda$CDM) featuring dynamical dark energy and a negative cosmological constant.
+Using a self-consistent framework that couples galaxy evolution with cosmic reionization \citep{Chakraborty2024, Chakraborty2026}, we test whether such a model, itself constrained by established cosmological data like the CMB, can reproduce the observed galaxy populations from $z \approx 5$ to $z \approx 14$ \textit{without invoking any evolution in their astrophysical properties}.

-\begin{itemize} \item \textbf{A purely cosmological enhancement is insufficient.} While CPLn$\Lambda$CDM models that are consistent with other cosmological probes perform slightly better than the standard $\Lambda$CDM scenario at $z>10$, they fail to reproduce the full shape and evolution of the observed galaxy UV luminosity function across the redshift range $5 \leq z < 14$.
+Our main conclusions are: \begin{itemize} \item \textbf{A purely cosmological enhancement is insufficient.} While CPL$n\Lambda$CDM models that are consistent with other cosmological probes perform slightly better than the standard $\Lambda$CDM scenario at $z>10$, they fail to reproduce the full shape and evolution of the observed galaxy UV luminosity function across the redshift range $5 \leq z < 14$.
 They cannot, on their own, resolve the tension.
-This suggests that some degree of evolution in the astrophysical properties of high-redshift galaxies — albeit less pronounced — may still be necessary.
+This suggests that some degree of evolution in the astrophysical properties of high-redshift galaxies -- albeit less pronounced -- may still be necessary.

 \item \textbf{High-redshift observations must be reconciled with the established cosmic history.} Our analysis serves as a crucial case study, demonstrating that any proposed cosmological solution to the early galaxy excess must be rigorously tested against the full suite of precision cosmological observations.
 Apparent successes in one observational regime can be decisively ruled out by constraints from another. \end{itemize}